 The road to college can be a daunting venture for any teenager.
 Part of the process is getting ready for the SAT or ACT.
 Students should not be discouraged from taking the tests just because they are not naturally good test takers.
 If you want to get your best score, you need to develop an effective study plan.

-Are thinking about taking the SAT in August or October?
+Are thinking about taking the SAT?
 Join us this summer to learn about the new SAT format, get test-taking tips and work on practice questions.

 You will come away with:

 - Knowledge of helpful free websites to support planning for the SAT